GameDotPlay/GemDrop/README.md

 [CollectCoin](https://freesound.org/people/bradwesson/sounds/135936/) by bradwesson

-This project initially used Unity's Plastic SCM for version control but then migrated here to GitHub so there is no commit history from development unfortunately.
+This project initially used Unity's Plastic SCM for version control but I then migrated it here to GitHub so there is no commit history from development unfortunately.